 Field time, including travel between sites, rigor of field measurements, monitoring frequency.

-Whether an approach to sampling can be used to inventory only the road segments likely to have the potential to be connected (proximate to streams).
+Whether an approach to sampling can be used to inventory only the road segments likely to have the potential to be connected (proximate to streams), vs. a complete census of roads in the sampling framework.

 Pros and Cons